DaByte/Triumphus/source/info/01-game_objects.md

-This document describes the objects that are part of this game.

-# Game objects

 Game objects are objects that define the structure of the game.
 They all have a representation in the game hierarchy.

 ## Entities